 Interrelationships of Activities

-The temporal, practical and temporal planning of activities
+Interrelationships of activities – the temporal, practical and logical planning of activities

 Planning elements in a project, a venture or a product development are connected to each other temporally, practically and logically.
 The concrete form of these connections is called an interrelationship of activities.
 Depending on the terminology used, activities could also be named operations, tasks, activities, work steps, work packages or work items.